 5 WAYS CLIMATE CHANGE AFFECTS INDIA’S WILDLIFE

-Climate change is no longer a looming threat that we are still decades away from.
+Climate change is no longer a looming threat on the horizon that we’re still centuries away from.
 With May 2022 having seen record-setting heat waves across India, it’s evident that rising temperatures are here to stay in the years to come.
 If the trend continues with no preventive measures taken by governments and mega-corporations across the world, the next decades will see people and animals bearing the brunt of the consequences brought on by the climate crisis.

 India’s National Wildlife Action Plan for 2017 to 2031 has recognised the need for wildlife conservation efforts in India to adapt to climate change and promote sustainable biodiversity management in India.